-- (8 marks) Description of the theories: feminist theory, ecofeminism and social critical theory. - (7 marks) Application of the theories to group process/group dynamics and content. - (3 marks) State why these theories are relevant to nursing practice in general. - (2 marks) Writing: punctuation, clarity/flow of thought, grammar.
+(8 marks) Description of the theories: feminist theory, ecofeminism and social critical theory.

-Assignment #2 - Community Health: Issues and Action

-due March 1st, 2004
+(4 marks) Explain how these theories relate to community development.

+(3 marks) Provide examples of how these theories can be used to analyze group process/dynamics and content.

+(3 marks) State why these theories are relevant to nursing in general.

+(2 marks) Writing: punctuation, clarity/flow of thought, grammar.

+Assignment #3 Community Health Issues, Health Action and Praxis due November 5th, 2004-1200pm

-The purpose of this assignment is to explore community health in terms of issues and action.
-You will be gathering multiple perspectives about the group's health issues, implemented health action strategies and analyzing whether contextual factors (political, economic, social, cultural, temporal) are influencing your community's health issues.
-For this assignment you will have had to meet twice with your group.
+The purpose of this assignment is to explore community health in terms of issues, action and praxis.
+You will be gathering multiple perspectives about the group's health issues, implemented health action strategies and analyzing whether contextual factors (political, economic, social, cultural, temporal) are influencing the chosen consensus health issue.
+You will also explore group members' values and motivation that underlie why this particular health issue was chosen.